andrzejostrowski/JenkinsScripts/README.md

 * disableAllJobsByNamePattern.groovy - disable all jobs by pattern name
 * enabledAllJobsByNamePattern.groovy - enable all jobs by pattern name
 * cleanupAllWorkspaces.groovy - wipeout workspace for all non-running jobs
+* mercurialMerge.groovy - look for merge in change set

 #Troubleshooting
 Found a bug?
 Feed the [issue tracker](https://github.com/andrzejostrowski/JenkinsScripts/issues)